well-typed/memory-usage-zurihac-2021/README.md

 Q: Why is my profile truncated.

 The eventlog output is buffered, stop the server before rendering the profile.
-There is also a new option `--eventlog-flush-interval=1`, which can be used to flush the eventlog at a certain interval in seconds.

-* Demonstrating using eventlog2html on an example, profiling building (Cabal).
-* Explain the build options which are needed to build with eventlog enabled.
-* Explain the two different profiling modes `-hT` and `-hi`.
-* Explain the user interface of eventlog2html
-  - Area vs Linechart views
-  - Heap view
-  - Detailed View
-* Discussion about Detailed View, examples of searching
-* Compare and constrast `-hT` and `-hi` mode.
-High-level vs detailed

-* (Interactive) Use eventlog2html on the sample application
-* What do we observe?

 # Part 3a: Using ghc-debug on a bigger application